Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Otto cycle and the TPM protocol

-Similarly, for the second stroke (the hot isochoric), we can write a probability distribution for the heat $Q_h$ that the system exchanges while thermalizing with the hot thermal bath.
-Note that this distribution is conditioned on the work $W_1$ exchanged in the previous process
+Similarly, we can write the joint probability density for $Q_h$ and $W_1$, where $Q_h$ is the heat exchanged by the system while thermalizing with the hot thermal bath during the second stroke (the hot isochoric).